 To connect the private networks of two organizations, a site-to-site VPN often uses routers.

-One router acts like the client, and the other one – like the server the client connects to.
-This is already more complicated than the remote access model, in which the client is simply a phone or computer app.
+One router acts like the client and the other one — like the server the client connects to.
+This is already more complicated than the remote access model, where the client is simply a phone or computer app.

 Personal VPNs — for individual consumers